Updated Mar 01, 2026

 Your clients just emailed again asking where the latest project files are.
 Sound familiar?
 Service businesses, agencies, and consultants waste up to 15 hours weekly on manual data entry, email follow-ups, and status updates that could be automated.
-With Adalo's no-code platform and Airtable's flexible database, you can build a professional client portal without writing a single line of code.
+With Adalo, an AI-powered app builder, and Airtable's flexible database, you can build a professional client portal that eliminates this chaos.
+Adalo's platform lets you publish the same app to the web, native iOS, and native Android—all without writing a line of code or rebuilding for each platform.
+If your plan is mass distribution through the app stores' vast marketplaces, this combination delivers exactly what you need.

 Key Takeaways

-- Starting cost: $36/month billed annually with Professional plan at $52/month billed annually or $65/month billed monthly for full API access
+• Starting cost: $36/month billed annually with Professional plan at $52/month billed annually or $36/mobilled monthly for full API access

 Understanding the Need for a Client Portal